Super Moist Banana Bread (with a spoon)

 - Yogurt (or sour cream) can be replaced with 1/2 cup (125 g) extra mashed bananas or unsweetened applesauce.

 - Apparently the butter can be replaced with 1/2 cup (115 g) mayonnaise.
 I never tried this, but I read it in a recipe and the author swears by it.
+Update: one reader tried it and it worked!

 - Replace 1 tablespoon of flour with 1 tablespoon (7 g) flaxseed for extra nutrition (fiber, protein, vitamin B1 and Omega-3 fatty acids)